Huckleberry: In popular culture

 Huckleberries hold a place in archaic American English slang.
-The phrase "a huckleberry over my persimmon" was used to mean "a bit beyond my abilities."
-On the other hand, "I'm your huckleberry" is a way of saying that one is just the right person for a given job or as a partner.
-The range of slang meanings of huckleberry in the 19th century was broad, also referring to significant persons or nice persons.
-Country singer Toby Keith co-wrote a song with Chuck Conner entitled Huckleberry about a primary school crush that turns into marriage later in life and they have 3 "little huckleberries" of their own, and is part of his album Unleashed.
+The phrase "a huckleberry over my persimmon" was used to mean "a bit beyond my abilities".
+On the other hand, "I'm your huckleberry" is a way of expressing affection or that one is just the right person for a given role.
+The range of slang meanings of huckleberry in the 19th century was broad, also referring to significant or nice persons.
+The term can also be a slang expression for a rube or an amateur, or a mild expression of disapproval.
+Fictional characters including Huckleberry "Huck" Finn, from The Adventures of Tom Sawyer (1876) and Adventures of Huckleberry Finn (1884) by Mark Twain, and Huckleberry "Huck" Hound, an animated anthropomorphic Bluetick Coonhound created by Hanna-Barbera in 1958, have incorporated "huckleberry" into their names to indicate their rustic or insignificant nature.